Using mediation, collaboration or arbitration as an alternative to going to court

 - Arrive at the option that best suits you both, and work out the details of your proposals

 How long do mediation sessions last?

-The initial individual meetings usually last about half an hour.
-They are typically followed by around four joint sessions of 1.5 – 2 hours each.
+The initial individual meetings usually last about an hour.
+They are typically followed by around four to six joint sessions of 1.5 – 2 hours each.

 What is the mediator’s role?

 The mediator will assist and guide you both towards your own resolution.
 The mediator does not decide the outcome, but helps you understand and focus on the important issues needed to reach a solution that might work best for you and your family.
-Our family mediation solicitor is trained by Resolution.
+Our family mediation solicitor is trained by Resolution and FMA.

 Do I need a solicitor for mediation?

 You do not have to have a solicitor in order to take part in mediation sessions, but we encourage you to take some legal advice alongside the process.
 Our mediators can provide you both with legal information, but not advice.